-Kyoto is well known in Japan for being a historical and picturesque place, as many travel articles you read to encourage you to visit.
+Kyoto is well known in Japan for being an historical and picturesque part of the country, as many travel articles you read to encourage you to visit.

 Probably the main attraction of Arashiyama is Iwatayama Monkey Park, which is located on Mt.
 Arashiyama.
 The climb to the park itself isn’t the easiest, especially when the powerful Japanese summer heat is suffocating you, but the view and the experience at the top are worth the slog.
 Random electric fans are strategically placed along the inclining pathway to provide some relief—just don’t forget to take water.